 Her fingers ran through my hair.
 "The weakest step forward, Little One, is stronger than any storm."

 "Because when you face life

-instead of running from fear, from pain, from the dark,
+instead of running from the fear, from the pain, from the dark,

-when you walk into the wall of the cold winds, you build the muscles of your heart, your spirit."
+when you walk into the invisible surf of the cold winds, you build the muscles of your heart, your spirit."

-She smiled sadly, "And you become strong ... strong enough to be kind to others who chose the dark path of selfishness and fear and running from pain ... and from themselves."
+"And you become strong ... strong enough to be kind to the others who chose the dark path of selfishness and fear and running from pain ... and from themselves."

 Mother nodded, "You would be surprised how many never come to that simple child's wisdom."

 "Because by choosing the dark path of running from the pain of life, from the testing by fire ...

 they have chosen to be weak and to always be less than what they could have been."